EsterCortes/Computer-Science-Degree-Final-Assignment/README.md

 # hello-world
-This files belong to the final assignment of my computer science degree.
+These files belong to the final assignment of my computer science degree.